Galles Racing

 Al Unser Jr.'s 1992 Indy 500 winning Galmer.

 Galles Racing is a former auto racing team owned by Rick Galles that competed in the CART series, Can-Am and the Indy Racing League.
 The team won the 1990 CART championship as well as the 1992 Indianapolis 500, both with driver Al Unser Jr. The team won a total of 21 Indy car races along its history.
-In addition to Unser's 1992 victory, the team finished second at Indianapolis on three separate occasions (1989, 1990, 1996).
+In addition to Unser's 1992 victory, the team finished second at Indianapolis in 1989, 1990 and 1996.

 In 1992, the team notably fielded their own in-house Galmer chassis.
 The team achieved two victories with the car during its very brief foray into the sport.

 History

 1980s

 The team first competed in a partial CART season in 1980, then was away from CART until 1983 when it fielded a car for rookie Al Unser Jr. Unser left the team after the 1984 season.

 For 1985, Galles fielded the Buick V-6 engine at the Indy 500, with driver Pancho Carter winning the pole position.
 Carter, however, dropped out early and finished last.

 In 1986-1987, Galles Racing became the primary support team for the new Brabham-Honda engine (later known as the Judd AV).
 Geoff Brabham and Jeff MacPherson fielded the engine at Indy in 1987, with MacPherson finishing a respectable 8th.
 Later in the season, Brabham scored second-place finishes at the Pocono 500 and at Road America.

 In 1988, Al Unser Jr. returned to the team, and the entry was granted a lease for the Ilmor Chevrolet Indy-V-8 engine.
 In 1989, Unser Jr. then driving his familiar Valvoline-sponsored Chevy machine, nearly won the Indy 500, finishing second after crashing out with just over a lap to go in a famous duel with Emerson Fittipaldi.